benSepanski/bricklib/gene/README.md

 This will create several files in the `generated-scripts` directory.
 * `generated-scripts/single-stencil.h`: Run the `single-gene-6d` benchmark.
 * `generated-scripts/fft.h`: Run the `fft-gene-6d` benchmark.
 * `generated-scripts/mpi_*.sh`: Submit several jobs to the `mpi-gene6d` benchmark.
 There are different scripts for the different number of MPI Ranks, and weak vs. strong scaling.
-Each script submits a job array.
+Each script submits a [job arrays](https://docs.nersc.gov/jobs/examples/#job-arrays).
 To see the actual slurm scripts, look at `generated-scripts/mpi_slurm_scripts/*.slurm`.

 You can see customization options for the slurm scripts by running
 ```bash